This delicious and brilliantly coloured pumpkin spice smoothie with cranberries is perfect as a Christmassy treat.

-I love that come autumn the contents of my supermarket trolley starts to reflect the colours of the trees outside.
-With pumpkins, squash and gourds coming into season rich shades of orange abound.
+As autumn blends into the Christmas season, I love the way the contents of my supermarket trolley reflects the colours of the trees outside.
+As pumpkins, squash and gourds have come into season, rich shades of orange abound.
 Time for pumpkin and squash with everything!

-- 1 handful cranberries
+- ½ cup cranberries

-- 2 handfuls grapes
+- 1 cup grapes

 - 1 tbs ground linseeds or chia seeds